 COVID-Withdrawals.
 The CARES Act allows a new category of withdrawals, COVID-19 Distributions, which allows participants to take a withdrawal of the lesser of 100% of their vested account balance or \$100K, anytime between January 1, 2020 - December 31, 2020, if they satisfy certain requirements.
-Here is a link to a prior blog which outlines the withdrawals allowed under the CARES Act..
+Click here to read our summary of the CARES Act withdrawal rules.